Meet the Faculty

 Dr. Moses completed his MD degree at the Tulane University School of Medicine.
 He came to the University of Virginia for his residency in Anesthesiology and went on to a Critical Care Medicine Fellowship at Johns Hopkins University.
 He returned to UVA and joined the faculty as an Assistant Professor of Anesthesiology.
 His clinical practice is primarily in surgical critical care.
 His research interests are primarily in the end of life care in the ICU and critical care ethics.

-Bhiken I. Naik, MBBCh, Associate Medical Director, Neuroscience ICU and Director, Critical Care Medicine Fellowship
+Bhiken I. Naik, MBBCh, Associate Medical Director, Neuroscience ICU and Program Director, Critical Care Medicine Fellowship

 Dr. Naik is an Associate Professor of Anesthesiology and Neurosurgery.
 He attended Medical School at the University of the Witwatersrand, Johannesburg, South Africa, and completed a residency in Anesthesiology and fellowship in Critical Care Medicine at the University of Florida.
 He is board certified in Critical Care and Neurocritical Care.
 In addition to critical care, he is a member of the neuroanesthesiology team.
 His research interests include perioperative management of patients undergoing spine surgery and data informatics (Division Head of Anesthesia Perioperative Informatics).